SpareBank 1 SMN: Trading for own account

-On March 1 SpareBank 1 SMN bought 1,260 Equity Capital Certificates at a price of NOK 93.20
+On March 5 SpareBank 1 SMN transferred 1,068 Equity Capital Certificates at a price of NOK 93.20 to employees in the banks subsidiaries as bonus.

 This information is subject of the disclosure requirements acc. to §5-12 vphl (Norwegian Securities Trading Act)